lamastex/spark-trend-calculus/README.md

 #### Extracting communities

-Here are few examples of different communities I managed to extract (Download [pdf](/images/graph.pdf) for a more detailed picture)
+Here are few examples of different communities I managed to extract though my implementation of WCC algorithm (Download [pdf](/images/graph.pdf) for a more detailed picture)

 ![GRAPH](/images/graph.png)